 How expertise sharing is vital for this tech giant, we can learn from its website: “At Apple, collaboration is more than simply working together — it means passionate, collaborative debate.
-People on retail, hardware or marketing teams may focus on different issues.
-Still, the principles of respectful, honest discussion remain the same: we advocate ideas, contest points of view and ultimately build on each other’s thinking to come up with the best solution.”
+People on retail, hardware, or marketing teams may focus on different issues.
+Still, the principles of respectful, honest discussion remain the same: we advocate ideas, contest points of view, and ultimately build on each other’s thinking to come up with the best solution.”

 Netflix Employees Love Working Cross-Functionally

 Another company that adopts cross-functional teams is Netflix.
-Netflix posted a video on its YouTube channel where employees explain the advantages of working in cross-functional teams.
+Netflix posted a video on its YouTube channel where employees explained the advantages of working in cross-functional teams.
 Their testimonials are the best indicator of how good cross-functional work can be for business.

-Lina Brounéus, currently Director Film Acquisitions EMEA, thinks that working cross-functionally, you can learn so many various things from your team.
+Lina Brounéus, currently Director of Film Acquisitions EMEA, thinks that working cross-functionally, you can learn so many various things from your team.
 You can also learn from experiences that you might see from other regions or the work of other teams.

 Rene Rummel-Mergeryan, currently Director of Business Development EMEA, likes how the teams are working together and actively sharing all the information.
 He adds that everyone can look into anything, comment, and give their viewpoints on these topics.